robertklep/nefit-easy-commands/README.md

 client.setTemperature(value : [Number|String]) : Promise
 ```

-`value` can be prefixed with a specifier add a bit of logic to changing the setpoint.
+`value` can be prefixed with a specifier to add a bit of logic to changing the setpoint.

-Also, the specifer can contain a base for relative changes.
+The specifier can contain a base for relative changes:
-* `setpoint` : this is the currently set target temperature you want to reach.
+* `setpoint` : this is the current target temperature;
-* `in house temp` : this is the currently measured in house temperature.
+* `in house temp` : this is the current measured temperature;

 Valid specifiers:
 * `> VALUE` : only change setpoint to "VALUE" if it's larger than the current setpoint;